mtpulido/American-Sports-Betting/README.md

 - Apply the MVPs above to NFL, NCAA Basketball, and NHL Hockey
 - Create "placing your bet" animation for when a bet is placed before it hits the "betslip".
-- Build a live score center to track bets.
+- Create a landing page for users to sign up and display promotional content.

 ## Project Schedule